GPrathap/REST_API_in_C/README.md

     ENDPOINT URLS
 	Here you have to change the domain name of server where WSO2 API Manager is currently running.

-    Add REST API endpoint urls in serverConfig.json in bin directory Sample of serverConfig.json and endpointConfig.txt can be found in /conf directory
+3).Add REST API endpoint urls in serverConfig.json in conf directory

-3).
+4).
 Go to the directory called bin

 	 sudo chmod +x configure.sh
 	 sudo ./configure.sh